villagedefrance/A3XXneo-Wide-Panel/README.md

 While looking into the panel files, I quickly realised that some updates were needed.
 I searched online for better panels but none of them were up to the job, so I then decided to rework the FSX Default A321 panel, with the better TomA333NG_interior VC.
-I also went on to make a wider 1280 pixels version of the default panel in the process, because most of us have wide aspect ratio monitors nowadays.
+I also went on to making a wider 1280 pixels version of the default panel in the process, because most of us have wide aspect ratio monitors nowadays.